fiftydinar/secureblue.dev/content/INSTALL.md

 {% include alert.html type='tip' content='If you don\'t already have a Fedora Atomic installation, use a Fedora Atomic ISO that matches your secureblue target image to install one.
 If you want to use a secureblue Silverblue image, start with the Fedora Silverblue ISO, Kinoite for Kinoite images, Sericea (Sway Atomic) for Sericea images, and CoreOS for all the securecore images.<br>For more details on the available images, have a look at the <a href="/images">list of available images</a> before proceeding.' %}

-{% include alert.html type='caution' content='The Fedora 41 ISO contains a bugged version of rpm-ostree.
-As such, after using it to install Fedora Atomic, you <em>must</em> run rpm-ostree upgrade and then restart, before running the secureblue installer.' %}

 Before rebasing and during the installation, the following checks are recommended.

 ### [Fedora installation](#fedora-installation)